-From the true beginner to the competitive athlete, we strive to serve everyone with equal parts integrity, skill and attention.
+From beginning fencing lessons to competitive athletes, we strive to serve everyone with equal parts integrity, skill and attention.
 We offer group classes, individual lessons and athletic training, as well as special events such as birthday parties, team building workshops, and fencing demos.

 David Sierra, Fencing Master

 Involved in the sport of fencing since 1993, Maestro Sierra is certified as a Fencing Master by the United States Fencing Coaches Association and the International Academy of Arms.
 He also attended the Pan-American Fencing Coaching Education Course in El Salvador as the USA Representative in 2017.

 His students have won numerous medals at Regional and National level competitions, and he has trained athletes who attend strong NCAA programs including Notre Dame University, The United States Air Force Academy and Stevens Institute of Technology.
 In addition to his coaching career, Maestro Sierra also is a senior referee in USA Fencing, serving as a member of the Domestic Assignments Committee, working as an Assigning Referee at US National Competitions and a Regional Referee Instructor.
 A scientist by formal education, he brings an analytical and systematic approach to training athletes, while maintaining an athlete-centered approach that promotes development of the whole person.
 In his off time, he enjoys riding his motorcycle, traveling, reading good books, and watching science-fiction tv shows and movies.

 Kate Sierra, Prevot